garfinjm/pgcoe-sc2-test-site/docs/pages/assembly/index.md

 Currently, influenza sequences are annotated and error checked at NCBI using a tool called [FLAN](https://pubmed.ncbi.nlm.nih.gov/17545199/).
 In the future, NCBI plans to switch over to [VADR](https://github.com/ncbi/vadr), but that has not transpired as of late 2025.
 Influenza virus genome submissions can be pre-screened with VADR to ensure that they will pass NCBI's quality checks.

-{: .note }
+{: .tip }
-Some genomes pre-screened with VADR may fail FLAN validation upon submission.
+> Some genomes pre-screened with VADR may fail FLAN validation upon submission.
 If this happens, the submitter can reply to the automated email from NCBI for that submission and request that the failing sequences be permitted based on the passing VADR results.
-NCBI can then upload them manually.
+NCBI will then upload them manually.
 This process will need to be followed for every submission.

 #### SARS-CoV-2 Specific Considerations

 SARS-CoV-2 sequences are annotated and error checked at NCBI via [VADR](https://github.com/ncbi/vadr) after submission.
 If submissions have been pre-screened with VADR prior to submission and only passing (no alerts) sequences uploaded, all sequences should pass NCBI upload.

 {: .note }
-When submitting a batch of SARS-CoV-2 assemblies through the web portal, users are given the option whether they want NCIB's systems to reject the whole batch when a sample fails VADR, or to allow the passing samples to be accepted and have the failing samples rejected.
+>When submitting a batch of SARS-CoV-2 assemblies through the web portal, users are given the option whether they want NCIB's systems to reject the whole batch when a sample fails VADR, or to allow the passing samples to be accepted and have the failing samples rejected.

 The community has a specific naming convention for SARS-CoV-2 genomes including the host (e.g. human), country, state, year, etc. (ex.
 SARS-CoV-2/human/USA/CA-CDPH-001/2020).
 For additional details and other SARS-CoV-2-specific metadata standards see the [PHA4GE SARS-CoV-2 Contextual Data Specification](https://github.com/pha4ge/sars-cov-2-contextual-data-specification).